Starts February 17

 One of the most prominent positions in filmmaking, the director is the nexus of all creative decisions made during the creation of any feature film, television series, short, or documentary.
 Although every director relies on core tools, the expectations and challenges facing them vary greatly between projects and formats.

-Whether you’re just starting out or an established director, someone working in narrative filmmaking with an interest in documentaries, or vice versa, this course opens up the art and craft of directing to novices and experts alike.
+Whether you’re just starting out or an established director, someone working in narrative filmmaking with an interest in documentaries, or vice versa, this workshop opens up the art and craft of directing to novices and experts alike.
 Outlining the real-world tools and expectations of the professional director, participants discover and hone new skills in directing feature films, television/serialized programming, documentaries, new media, and more.

-From blocking to collaboration, visual storytelling, working with actors, unions, and strengthening one’s voice, this course will prepare each student to tackle any directing situation – whether it’s your first short or a studio feature.
+From blocking to collaboration, visual storytelling, working with actors, unions, and strengthening one’s voice, this workshop will prepare each student to tackle any directing situation – whether it’s your first short or a studio feature.
 Familiarity with production—whether narrative, documentary, or new media—recommended, but not required.

 - Directing: History, Tools, and Techniques